Son of the Gods: Box Office

-According to Warner Bros recordss the film earned $1,069,000 domestically and $363,000 foreign.
+According to Warner Bros records the film earned $1,069,000 domestically and $363,000 foreign.

 Critical

 Critic Mordaunt Hall gave the film a negative review in The New York Times, writing that "After a none too hopeful beginning, Richard Barthelmess's latest talking film, 'Son of the Gods,' plods its weary way through banal episodes" and that "Mr. Barthelmess is not the genius who can turn to good account the character allotted to him in this uninspired narrative".

 Preservation

 The film only survives in black and white.
 One reel was originally in Technicolor, but no color prints seem to have survived.
 This reel tells the story of how Sam was adopted as a child by the Chinese man he thought was his father.
 Current prints present this originally color sequence in sepia-tone.